nizos/nizos.github.io/src/posts/supply-chain-security-risks-even-for-static-sites/index.md

 ---

 Static websites are often perceived as less vulnerable due to their simplicity, particularly because they don’t rely on complex server-side interactions.
-While this perception holds some truth—static sites avoid risks like SQL injection —it can also foster a false sense of security.
+While this perception holds some truth—static sites avoid risks like SQL injection—it can also foster a false sense of security.
 In reality, static sites are still susceptible to specific attack vectors, especially supply chain attacks.

 ## Static Sites